ajstewartlang/website/content/authors/admin/_index.md

 - Visitors
 ---

 I am a Professor at the University of Manchester with research interests in experimental psychology, data visualisaion, open science, and reproducible research.
-I am the Institutional Lead for Open and Reproducible Research and have a joint appointment in Psychology and Computer Science.
+I am the Institutional Lead for Open and Reproducible Research and have a joint appointment in Psychology and Computer Science - where I am a member of the [eScience Lab](https://esciencelab.org.uk/).

-My current research projects examine how people understand data visualisations, how readers understand meaning that is implied by a linguistic utterance (rather than that which is conveyed explicitly), the mechanisms by which conditional information is processed and mentally represented, and (more generally) how meaning is integrated across sentences.
+My current research projects examine how people understand data visualisations, how readers understand meaning that is implied by a linguistic utterance (rather than that which is conveyed explicitly), the mechanisms by which conditional information is processed and represented, and (more generally) how meaning is integrated across sentences.

 I teach data science and statistical methods to students in Psychology and Biological Sciences with an emphasis on R, Python, open source tools, open research, and reproducibility.